Alien9427/zhuang94/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Synthetic Aperture Radar
+  - Trustworthy Machine Learning
+  - Knowledge Guided Data Science
+  - Remote Sensing Image Understanding

 # Education to show in About widget
 education: